 I believe the Faith (Confession) Movement (i.e., Hagin, Copeland, Dollar, Osteen, etc.) is based on a misunderstanding of God's nature.
 I was in it until I realized it didn't work.
 No large numbers of adherents were getting rich or well, which always seemed to be the goal.
 The problem is if God did work that way, it would skew the purpose of faith.
 Faith is to be based on God's nature, not on my ability to build "my faith."
 And the goal of faith is to get us closer to God, whether we ever get healed or rich.
-It would totally violate a person's free will if God operated the way the Faith Movement preaches.
+It would totally violate a person's free will if God operated the way the Faith Movement preaches, because they would, essentially, have a works based approach to God.
 That's why He doesn't operate that way.

 go to next article